We want to help and support our customers wherever we can.

 - 14 days plus an additional six (6) weeks break free lease period (for Affordable customers whose leases are to expire in the first six months of the lease period)

-- 7 days for Supported housing or Transitional housing.
+- 7 days for supported rentals or transitional rentals.

 You also need to make sure that you have paid any outstanding debts on your property and have packed and removed all of your belongings when you leave.